greenerservices/greenerservices.github.io/app/principles/actions/9e-build-on-devops-best-practices.md

 DevOps is a an approach that combines software development practices and operations to improve collaboration and software delivery.

+We can build on established best practice for DevOps to further boost environmental sustainability.

 ### Likely Lead Roles

 DevOps Engineer, solution architect